Accidents

 • Bad weather.
 Storms can cause sudden, unexpected conditions that can cause the boat to take on water or cause a passenger to fall out of the boat.

-There are a few easy things that can be done to help prevent these emergencies.
+Boaters can do a few easy things to help prevent boating accidents and overboard emergencies.

-• Stay low and centered; always maintain three points of contact when moving around on a boat.
+• Stay low and centered; always maintain three contact points when moving around on a boat.

 • Always take corners at a safe speed and angle.